I got to know about Jibhi Tirthan Valley from social media. A lot of beautiful Jibhi pictures made me pack my bags.

 Delhi to Jibhi Bus

-You can reach Jibhi by taking an overnight bus from Delhi till Aut.
+You can reach Jibhi Valley by taking an overnight bus from Delhi till Aut.
 From Aut you can take a shared taxi or HRTC local bus till Jibhi.

 - Delhi ➡️ Aut (474km) ➡️ Jibhi (32km)

-At night, I boarded my bus till Aut, which had dropped me just before the tunnel.
+At night, We had boarded the bus from Delhi till Aut.
+The bus had dropped just before the tunnel.
 The Aut tunnel is one of the longest tunnels of India about 2.8km long built on Chandigarh Manali national highway.